 6,500-Hectare Spring Aerial Operation On Today

-This morning’s fine conditions mean the 6,500-hectare spring aerial operation, against the painted apple moth will start, as planned, today - Tuesday 11 November.
+Today’s fine weather means the 6,500-hectare spring aerial operation, against the painted apple moth will start, as planned, this morning - Tuesday 21 October.